Background pattern

 If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and Operating Machinery
+Driving and Using Machines

-If you experience dizziness, vertigo, visual disturbances, or other symptoms while taking this medication, do not drive or operate hazardous machinery.
+If you experience dizziness, vertigo, vision changes, or other symptoms while taking this medication, you should not drive or operate hazardous machinery.

-3. How to use Ibuprofeno Vir
+3. How to Use Ibuprofeno Vir

-Follow exactly the administration instructions for this medication indicated by your doctor or pharmacist.
+Follow the administration instructions of this medication indicated by your doctor or pharmacist exactly.
 In case of doubt, consult your doctor or pharmacist again.

 Remember to take your medication.